WFP-VAM/DataBridgesKnots/README.md

 ## Installation

-> NB This is the dev version of the data_bridges_utils and API client package, it is frequently updated yet not stable.
+> NB This is the dev version of the data_bridges_knots and API client package, it is frequently updated yet not stable.

-You can install the `data_bridges_utils` package using `pip` and the Git repository URL:
+You can install the `data_bridges_knots` package using `pip` and the Git repository URL:

 ```
 pip install git+https://github.com/WFP-VAM/DataBridgesKnots.git